 Suggested Course of Study by Harvey and Laurie Bluedorn.

-This is only a brief overview of our Suggested Course of Study.
+This is only a brief overview of our Suggested Course of Study for classical home schooling.
 A more thorough discussion can be found in our Teaching the Trivium book, in our seminar tapes...
 Read More....

 Preparing Young Children for a Great Books Education

 By by Wes Callihan of Schola Classical Tutorials

 The goal of a classical liberal arts education is to free a person (thus “liberal” = liberating) from the narrowness, rigidity, and prejudice which is the natural characteristic of our minds.
 The goal of a Christian classical home schooling is to do so for the glory of God.
 While it is true that apart from salvation an educated person may be nothing more than an educated fool, it is also true that an ignorant Christian, no matter how godly, is limited by that ignorance; an educated Christian is a more effective servant of God because his natural abilities and talents have been developed rather than allowed to atrophy.
 The tradition of education in western civilization has been propelled for nearly two millenia by Christianity, during which time it has always assumed diligent training in godliness by a child’s parents as an underpinning to education.....Read More....

 Teaching the Trivium: Christian Home schooling in a Classical Style